 A huge range of smartwatches from various brans run Google's WearOSGoogle

-Formerly known as Android Wear, this is Google's smartwatch operating system.
-It is used by a range of manufacturers, including tech companies like LG and Huawei, but also watch and fashion brands like Kate Spade, Hugo Boss, Guess, Michael Kors and Fossil.
+Formerly known as Android Wear, Wear OS is Google's smartwatch operating system.
+It is used by a range of manufacturers, including tech companies like LG and Huawei, but also watch and fashion brands like Kate Spade, Hugo Boss, Guess, Michael Kors and Fossil, plus Tag Heuer.

 Wear OS offers the same basic features as watchOS and Tizen.
 There are several customizable watch faces to pick from, apps to download and install, a notifications system, and varying degrees of fitness, sleep and exercise tracking.